softwareguru/airflowsummit-website/content/diversity-inclusion.md

 <br>

-We want to celebrate 10 years of Apache Airflow® during the Airflow Summit in a diverse and inclusive environment.
+We want to scale to the next data era with Airflow 3.0 in a diverse and inclusive environment.
 Regardless of geography, gender, sexual orientation, dis/ability, race, ethnicity, age, religion, economic status or any other characteristic.
 We believe that every difference, even the smallest ones, not only make everyone unique, but also enrich the community.
 Diversity gives us the opportunity to keep learning and growing as human beings.

 We are proud to announce the diversity and inclusion setup in which we have been carefully working based on other models all over the world.
 We want this event to be comfortable and memorable for everyone.
 We want you to feel included, confident and free to share whatever is on your mind.
 These are some of the scopes that we are taking into consideration:

-* Scholarships for event pass and travel expenses

-We ran a process for scholarship applications that were received and carefully evaluated, giving priority to under-represented groups.
-The scholarship provides: a free conference pass and support for travel expenses.

-* Accommodation support

-We have negotiated special fares with some hotels.
-Take advantage of these special fares, take a look at the recommended hotels.

 * Visa assistance